JorjaFox/website/content/_posts-old-blog/2011-08-05-why-you-cant-login.md

 Because of that, right now, no one (but me) can log in.

-This <strong>does not</strong> affect anything.
+This **does not** affect anything.
 It just means you have to type in your name and email every time you comment, and you can't use the groups right now.
 Which is a pain, because I really do like them, but ...
 I'm actually still not sure exactly what happened (the experts and I agree it's probably due to my shenanigans in 2009).
 In order to get the site back up and running, I've brought it back to basics: a blog where anyone can comment.

 Where we go from there is up to <em>you</em>.